10 Horror Games Like "Slender"

 Outlast is one of the scariest games like Slender.
 The game is set in a spooky asylum (one of the best creepy places in most horror games).
 You play the role of an investigative journalist on a mission to find out the mystery behind strange occurrences at an asylum.

 If we go by the trailer, then we can see that the game boasts terrific graphics.
 The blood spatters, graphic visuals and the unsettling fear that creeps in when you see someone trapped in a haunted asylum is perfectly captured in this game.
-Looking at the trailer video, I can say that the game looks promising and might be one of the scariest indie horror titles of 2013.
+Looking at the trailer video, This game might be one of the scariest indie horror titles of 2013.

 All Indie Horror Game Screenshots, Courtesy of Their Respective Game Developers/Publishers